Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 There are four types of them:

-• The first type of reaction is anaphylactic allergy; the fastest, most immediate.
-It manifests itself in a few minutes.
-All complications of allergies can be such reactions: anaphylactic shock, asthma attack.
+• The first type of reaction is an anaphylactic-type allergy; the fastest, immediate.
+Shows up in a few minutes.
+All the complications of allergy can be associated with such reactions: anaphylactic shock, asthma attack.

 • The second type - cytotoxic hypersensitivity - manifests itself 6 hours after the allergen.

 • The third is an immunocomplex reaction; develops 12 hours after exposure.
-Examples of this are allergic dermatitis in adults, conjunctivitis.
+Her examples are allergic dermatitis in adults, conjunctivitis.

 Symptomatic manifestations

-Allergy symptoms always relate to the respiratory tract (swelling of the nasal mucosa with difficulty in nasal breathing, dry cough, choking, itching in the throat, rhinitis), skin, eyes (conjunctivitis, lacrimation, swelling of the eyelids, face), gastrointestinal tract (vomiting, diarrhea, nausea).
-The most common allergy reaction manifests itself on the entire head and neck.
+Allergy symptoms always concern the respiratory tract (swelling of the nasal mucosa with difficulty in nasal breathing, dry cough, choking, itching in the throat, rhinitis), skin, eyes (conjunctivitis, lacrimation, swelling of the eyelids, face), gastrointestinal tract (vomiting, diarrhea, nausea).
+Most often, an allergy reaction manifests itself on the entire head and neck.

-Allergy on the face - there is no such nosology, this is a whole group of pathologies, the factors are different, but the signs are of the same type, albeit polymorphic, in the form of allergic dermatoses.
-When an allergy develops on the face in adults and the reasons for it are not clear, it is imperative to see a doctor, at least for choosing a treatment.
-This can be a manifestation of:
+Allergy on the face - there is no such nosology, it is a whole group of pathologies, the factors are different, but the signs are the same, although polymorphic, in the form of allergic dermatoses.
+When an allergy develops on the face in adults and the reasons for it have not been clarified, a visit to a doctor is mandatory, at least for the choice of treatment.
+This may be a manifestation of:

 • food allergies;